SkygearIO/features/features/70-sdk-api-grouping/api.md

 ## Goal

-- API and context of different features are grouped to new objects under `Container` object.
+- Split the current `Container` to smaller containers, by different features
 - Effort of using skygear should remain the same, no extra setup is required.
 - Feature set remains the same.